Peter Singer: Abortion and euthanasia

 Singer has argued that the right to life is essentially tied to a being's capacity to hold preferences.
-In Practical Ethics, Singer argues in favour of abortion rights on the grounds that fetuses are neither rational nor self-aware, and can therefore hold no preferences.
-As a result, he argues that the preference of a mother to have an abortion automatically takes precedence.
-In sum, Singer argues that a fetus lacks personhood.
-Similar to his argument for abortion rights, Singer argues that newborns lack the essential characteristics of personhood—"rationality, autonomy, and self-consciousness"—and therefore "killing a newborn baby is never equivalent to killing a person, that is, a being who wants to go on living".
+Similar to his argument for abortion rights, Singer argues that newborns lack the essential characteristics of personhood - "rationality, autonomy, and self-consciousness" - and therefore "killing a newborn baby is never equivalent to killing a person, that is, a being who wants to go on living".
 Singer has clarified that his "view of when life begins isn't very different from that of opponents of abortion."
 He deems it not "unreasonable to hold that an individual human life begins at conception.
 If it doesn't, then it begins about 14 days later, when it is no longer possible for the embryo to divide into twins or other multiples."
 Singer disagrees with abortion rights opponents in that he does not "think that the fact that an embryo is a living human being is sufficient to show that it is wrong to kill it."
 Singer wishes "to see American jurisprudence, and the national abortion debate, take up the question of which capacities a human being needs to have in order for it to be wrong to kill it" as well as "when, in the development of the early human being, these capacities are present."

+In Rethinking Life and Death, Singer reconstructs the classical syllogism underlying conservative opposition to abortion as: it is wrong to kill an innocent human being; a human fetus is an innocent human being; therefore it is wrong to kill a human fetus.
+Singer accepts that, given its premises, the argument is deductively valid.
+He notes that the most common response from supporters of abortion rights is to attack the second premise by denying that the fetus is a human being; Singer rejects this strategy, arguing that human development is a gradual process and that there is no non-arbitrary point at which "human life" can be said to begin.

+Instead, Singer's argument for abortion rights challenges the first premise, denying that it is necessarily wrong to end an innocent human life.
+He describes the claim that a fetus is not alive as a "convenient fiction" and argues that the fact that a being is human and alive does not by itself establish that killing it is wrong.
+In place of the traditional syllogism, Singer proposes a utilitarian calculation that weighs the preferences of the pregnant woman against any preferences of the fetus.
+Because the capacity to feel pain or pleasure is, on Singer's view, a precondition for having preferences or interests, and because the fetus lacks this capacity until well into pregnancy, Singer concludes that the fetus has no preferences or interests that can outweigh those of the woman, and that abortion is therefore morally permissible.